NSpehler/foobartory/README.md

 # Foobartory

 Building an automated `foobar` factory in Python for a coding challenge.
+It uses `asyncio` for multiprocessing.

 ## Docs